Extrusive rock

 Extrusive rock refers to the mode of igneous volcanic rock formation in which hot magma from inside the Earth flows out (extrudes) onto the surface as lava or explodes violently into the atmosphere to fall back as pyroclastics or tuff.
 In contrast, intrusive rock refers to rocks formed by magma which cools below the surface.

 The main effect of extrusion is that the magma can cool much more quickly in the open air or under seawater, and there is little time for the growth of crystals.
-Sometimes, a residual portion of the matrix fails to crystallize at all, instead becoming a natural glass or obsidian.
+Sometimes, a residual portion of the matrix fails to crystallize at all, instead becoming a natural glass like obsidian.

 If the magma contains abundant volatile components which are released as free gas, then it may cool with large or small vesicles (bubble-shaped cavities) such as in pumice, scoria, or vesicular basalt.
 Other examples of extrusive rocks are rhyolite and andesite.

 Texture

 The texture of extrusive rocks is characterized by fine-grained crystals indistinguishable to the human eye, described as aphantic.
 Crystals in aphantic rocks are small in size due to their rapid formation during eruption.
 Any larger crystals visible to the human eye, called phenocrysts, form earlier while slowly cooling in the magma reservoir.
 When igneous rocks contain two distinct grain sizes, the texture is porphyritic, and the finer crystals are called the groundmass.
 The extrusive rocks scoria and pumice have a vesicular, bubble-like, texture due to the presence of vapor bubbles trapped in the magma.